Originally posted 2006-08-22 06:58:30. Republished by Blog Post Promoter

 SuZy Murphy has a book about it (SuZy’s Lite Stitching), dede Ogden teaches it, but I had never tried Shadow Stitching.

-Shadow Stitching is a technique where extremely thin threads are used, often with open stitching to create needlepoint where the painting shows through.
+Shadow Stitching is a technique where extremely thin threads are used, often with open stitching, to create needlepoint where the painting shows through.

 This technique works extremely well on canvases which are heavily shaded or detailed.
+I’m also finding it can make pretty cool backgrounds.

 I bought this HP Designs canvas because I’ve been wanting to do one of their canvases and I am challenged by the delicacy of their painting.
 I worry that stitching it will ruin the delicacy.